SCUT-AILab/CPGA/README.md

 # Visualization
-We have released the code in './visualization'.
+We have released the code in the directory `./visualization`.

 # Citation